What are Dilutive Securities?

 The major types of dilutive securities are:

 Convertible Preference Shares

-Preference shares are the shares that have preferential rights in case of dividends and repayment.
+Preference shares are the shares that have preferential rights in the case of dividends and repayment.
 Preference shareholders receive the dividend before its payment to the common shareholders.
-In the case of dissolution or bankruptcy of the company, these preference shareholders also receive repayment of capital prior to the equity shareholders.
+In the case of dissolution or bankruptcy of the company, these preference shareholders also receive repayment of capital before the equity shareholders.

-These convertible bonds carry a fixed rate/coupon rate of interest on the full amount till conversion.
+These convertible bonds carry a fixed rate/coupon interest rate on the full amount until conversion.
 And on the non-convertible portion after the conversion takes place.
-Moreover, the bondholder has an option or right to convert them into common stock of the company on a pre-decided date, at a pre-decided price.
+Moreover, the bondholder has an option or right to convert them into the company’s common stock on a pre-decided date, at a pre-decided price.
 This right is optional.
 The price of the common stock of the company and the prevailing interest rates affect the price of these bonds.